andr3w1699/andr3w1699/README.md

 Hi, I’m Andrea Lepori and I'm a computer science student at Università of Pisa.
-I'm very curious about Artificial Intelligence, Internet of Things.
+I'm very curious about Artificial Intelligence and Internet of Things.